ichen-lab-ucsb/EasyDIVER/README.md

 `cp /path/to/pipeline.sh /path/to/translator.py /usr/local/bin/`

+To install EasyDIVER, execute from the local directory where it's stored (the first command makes it executable, the second comman installs EasyDIVER):

+`chmod +x easydiver.sh`
+`sudo install easydiver.sh`

 The pipeline will not be found unless it is stored in the working directory or in `bin/`.
 Also, the pipeline will not be able to find the translator if it is not stored in `bin/`.
+If EasyDIVER is not installed, then the command bash and the full script name (easydiver.sh) must be used to run the pipeline (e.g. bash easydiver -i [-o -p -q -r -T -h -a -e]).

 # Input requirements
 All input files must: